Cuyahoga Valley National Park Turns 50

 Congress created Cuyahoga Valley National Park on December 27, 1974, by passing Public Law 93-555.
 That moment capped off decades of people treasuring the valley for outdoor recreation and working for its protection.
 By 1974, some parts had already become parkland.
 Other locations were in private ownership.
 Many places showed the scars of heavy land use.
 In the 50 years since park establishment, people have worked hard to renew our natural and cultural resources.
 The valley has been transformed into a vibrant, healthier landscape enjoyed by millions each year.

-Join us in commemorating our 50th anniversary.
-We’ll be celebrating all that has been accomplished in creating this national park, as well as exploring challenging chapters in our history.
-We hope these stories of the past will inspire open reflection about the future.
+In 2025 we commemorated our 50th anniversary.
+We celebrated all that had been accomplished in creating this national park, and we explored challenging chapters in our history.
+We hope these stories of the past inspire open reflection about the future.

 Learn About Park History